Alan Lewrie: Career

 The King's Commission opens with the battle of St. Kitts and finds Lewrie back aboard the frigate HMS Desperate as the momentary favorite of the mercurial commander of Desperate.
 A promotion and transfer for Desperate's commander brings aboard his former mentor and now sworn enemy as the new first lieutenant.
 Lewrie fortuitously escapes this unhappy circumstance by being offered the opportunity to test for promotion to lieutenant and then by being one of only a few of the successful applicants to be immediately commissioned.

 Lewrie's new ship is a small sloop commanded by a superannuated officer who is an accomplished seaman and leader.
-Under his tutelage Lewrie begins a remarkable development into a skilled sea officer.
+Under his tutelage, Lewrie begins a remarkable development into a skilled sea officer.
 For his part, he infuses his new captain with a sense of adventure.
 Together they make the brig into a very efficient combatant.
 The prizes taken off Cuba introduce Lewrie to the horrors of slavery.

 Ashore in Jamaica, Lewrie's pursuit of the wealthy young Lucy Beauman is scuttled through a series of scandals.

 Lewrie is involved in escorting a British diplomatic mission to bribe Florida Indians to continue their fight against Spain and the new United States.
 He is wounded in a fight against the Spanish and their Indian allies and is present when Horatio Nelson suffers one of the few repulses of his career at Grand Turk.
 In the end, his concern for his wounded commander wins the admiration of Nelson and an offer of patronage from Admiral Lord Samuel Hood.

 The King's Privateer finds Lewrie in London and the start of the peace.
 While attempting to use his influence to find employment for a friend, he finds himself offered employment as a lieutenant on what turns out to be a clandestine mission by the British government to suppress piracy against the ships of the British East India Company in the South China Sea.
 The offer is fortuitous because Lewrie's personal life is rapidly unraveling.
-This novel has Lewrie making his first contact with a British secret agent, Zacariah Twigg, and first crossing swords with an occasional future adversary, Captain Guilliame Choundas of the French Navy.
+This novel has Lewrie making his first contact with a British secret agent, Zacariah Twigg, and first crossing swords with an occasional future adversary, Captain Guillaume Choundas of the French Navy.
 He also connects again with his father, now pursuing life as an officer in the army of East India Company, and achieves something of a rapprochement and is able to gain promotion for his father.
 He cements his patronage relationship with Admiral Lord Samuel Hood and extends it to include First Lord of the Admiralty, Richard Howe.